 The size of your site also impacts the speed of your site.
 You can pay for more resources to speed up your site but keeping your site lean will have a similar effect.

-Optimizing images is a simple way to make your site the best it can be.
+Optimizing images is a simple way to increase your site’s performance without paying additional for more resources.

 Images should be:

 - Owned by you or you have written permission or a license to use it

 - 1920px wide maximum

 - 100KB to 300KB in file size, preferably under 200KB

 - Have meaningful alt-text added once uploaded to site